MicrosoftDocs/defender-docs/defender-office-365/threat-explorer-threat-hunting.md

    - **Move to mailbox folder**: Select one of the available values that appear:
      - **Junk**: Move the message to the Junk Email folder.
      - **Inbox**: Move the message to the Inbox.

+       **Move back to Sent Items folder**: Also try to move the message from the sender's Recoverable Items\Deletions folder to the Sent Items folder if the sender is the organization.

      - **Deleted items**: Move the message to the Deleted items folder.
      - **Soft deleted items**: Delete the message from the Deleted items folder (move to the Recoverable Items\Deletions folder).
 The message is recoverable by the user and admins.

+       **Delete sender's copy**: Also try to soft delete the message from the sender's Sent Items folder if the sender is the organization.

      - **Hard deleted items**: Purge the deleted message.
 Admins can recover hard deleted items using single-item recovery.
 For more information about hard deleted and soft deleted items, see [Soft-deleted and hard-deleted items](/compliance/assurance/assurance-exchange-online-data-deletion#soft-deleted-and-hard-deleted-items).

    - **Submit to Microsoft for review**: Select one of the available values that appear: